 Fitness directors oversee the fitness-related aspects of a gym or other type of health club.
 They often handle administrative duties, such as scheduling personal training sessions for clients and creating workout incentive programs.
 They may select and order fitness equipment for their facility.

-Fitness trainers and instructors hold about 279,100 jobs.
-The industries that employ the most fitness trainers and instructors are as follows:
+Fitness trainers and instructors hold about 309,800 jobs.
+The largest employers of fitness trainers and instructors are as follows:

-Fitness trainers and instructors work in facilities such as health clubs, fitness or recreation centers, gyms, and yoga and Pilates studios.
-These may be standalone centers or centers maintained by other types of establishments for their employees or for members of civic and social organizations.
-Some work in client’s homes.
+Fitness trainers and instructors may work in standalone fitness centers or centers maintained by other types of establishments for their employees or for members of civic and social organizations.
+Some work in clients' homes.

 Fitness trainers and instructors may work nights, weekends, or holidays.
-Some travel to different gyms or to clients’ homes to teach classes or conduct personal training sessions.
-Some group fitness instructors and personal fitness trainers work other full-time jobs and teach fitness classes or conduct personal training sessions during evenings or weekends.
+Some travel to different gyms or to clients' homes to teach classes or conduct personal training sessions.
+Some group fitness instructors and personal fitness trainers hold full-time jobs in other fields and teach fitness classes or conduct personal training sessions during evenings or weekends.

 Get the education you need: Find schools for Fitness Trainers and Instructors near you!

-The education and training required for fitness trainers and instructors varies by type of specialty, and employers often hire those with certification.
+The education and training required for fitness trainers and instructors varies by type of specialty, and employers prefer to hire those with certification.
 Personal fitness trainers, group fitness instructors, and specialized fitness instructors each need different preparation.
 Requirements also vary by facility.